-Travis Fimmel To Star As Wyatt Earp In History Channel’s New Anthology Series About Sinner And Anti-Heroes
+Travis Fimmel To Star As Wyatt Earp In History Channel’s New Anthology Series About Sinners And Anti-Heroes

 Fans of Vikings who are missing main character, Ragnar Lothbrok, will be glad to know that A & E Network has just joined forces with the actor who played Ragnar, Travis Fimmel, for a new scripted anthology series for the History Channel.

 Travis Fimmel approached the A& E Network with his idea.
 As yet, the series is untitled, but Fimmel wants to bring Wyatt Earp and other iconic sinners and anti-heroes from history to life in the new anthology series.
 Travis has written the first episode so far and will star as Wyatt Earp as well as act as executive producer for the series.
 A & E Network and History Channel will work in association with Atlas Entertainment and Imperative Entertainment, alongside Charles Roven and Alex Gartner as executive producers.
-Travis has been previously teamed with Atlas Entertainment in the movie adaptation, Warcraft, released last year.
+Travis has been previously teamed with Atlas Entertainment in the movie adaptation Warcraft, released last year.

 So far there is only information on the first installment of this series, which will feature Wyatt Earp.
 As yet, no information have been given as to which other “sinner and anti-heroes” will be included in the anthology series.